 Energy markets regulatory system

-This page describes the energy markets regulatory system, its objectives and our qualitative assessment of it.
+This page describes the energy markets regulatory system and its objectives.
 It also lists the main statutes and changes to regulation either planned or in progress.

-The energy markets regulatory system excludes aspects of energy sector legislation relating to electricity and gas safety, and monitoring and enforcing petrol and diesel quality standards.
-Those matters are included in the health and safety at work regulatory system and the consumer and commercial regulatory system respectively.
+The system excludes aspects of energy sector legislation relating to electricity and gas safety, and monitoring and enforcing petrol and diesel quality standards.
+Those issues are included in the health and safety at work and the consumer and commercial regulatory systems.

 Ministerial portfolio and key statutes